Substra/hlf-k8s/charts/hlf-k8s/README.md

 ### Monitor pod

-The monitor pod periodically polls and displays the list of organizations that have joined the system channel and the application channel.
+The monitor pod periodically polls and displays the list of organizations that have been added to the system channel and the application channel.

 It is a convenience feature which facilitates troubleshooting.